Sonar-Demos/cpp-demo/README.md

 ## 👷 CI-based analysis on SonarCloud with coverage display

+* Click ⚙ "Administration" on the bottom-left and select "Analysis Method"
+* Disable the "Automatic Analysis" switch.
 * Generate a SonarCloud token:
   * Click on your profile picture in the top-right corner and select "My Account".
   * Select the "Security" tab.
   * Enter a token name (e.g. `cpp-demo`), and click on "Generate Token"
   * Copy the token to clipboard
 * Enter the token to the repository secrets on GitHub
-  * Select the "Settings" tab of your repository
+  * Select the ⚙ "Settings" tab of your repository
   * Select the "Secrets and variables"/"Actions" section
   * Click on "New Repository Secret"
   * Enter the name of the secret: `SONAR_TOKEN`
   * Paste the secret from the previous step.
   * Click "Add Secret".
 * Checkout the `enable-ci-analysis` branch.
-* In "sonar-project.properties" change the `sonar.projectKey` and
+* In "sonar-project.properties" file change the `sonar.projectKey` and
   `sonar.organization` to use your orgnization name (your GitHub username).
-* Commit, push, and merge the branch into `main`
+* Commit, push, and merge the branch into `main` (careful: select yor fork as the target)
 * After a couple of minutes, you should be able to see the analysis results on SonarCloud

 ## ⚡ SonarLint: Fix issues before they exist